Journey to the West: The Demons Strike Back: Plot

 Tang Sanzang dreams of becoming a giant and retrieving Sutra, where his master rewards him a halo in India.
 He awakens from his dream in an alley in a village of circus performers with his three disciples: Sun Wukong; Zhu Bajie; and Sha Wujing.
 Tang encourages Wukong to perform for the villagers, who refuses.
-An Angered Tang calls Wukong a "bad monkey", which causes him to ransack the village.
+An angered Tang calls Wukong a "bad monkey", which causes him to ransack the village.
 The terrified villagers present the group with money and food for their travels, but Wukong continues wreaking havoc.
 That night, Tang whips Wukong for his disobedience.

 The next morning, Tang goes to find water for their breakfast congee and comes across a house.
 Its host, a maiden in a splendid outfit, welcomes them all in for breakfast with her companions.
 Wukong, however, sees through their disguises as spider demons; he purposely provokes them until she and the others show their true form.
 During the subsequent battle, the demons come together to form one huge spider, poisoning Wujing who bloats into a fish-like creature.
-Wukong defeats the spider and Tang attempts to exorcise her, but Wukong kills the spider against Tang’s wishes.
+Wukong defeats the spider and Tang attempts to exorcise her, but Wukong kills the spider against Tang's wishes.
 Later that night, the enraged Wukong discusses with the other disciples his plans to kill Tang, but the others fear his Buddha Palm powers.
 Tang overhears this conversation and prays to Buddha to help him, confessing that he actually does not know, or have His powers.
 Bajie overhears this and tells Wukong, who challenges Tang to a fight.
 Just as Wukong is about to strike, a blinding ray of light shines from the heavens and he retreats.

-The next day, the group pass into the capital city of the Biqiu Kingdom and a minister comes out to greet them and bring them to see the king; an immature and childlike man who likes to play games.
+The next day, the group pass into the capital city of the Biqiu Kingdom and its minister Jiu Gong comes out to greet them and bring them to see the king; an immature and childlike man who likes to play games.
 The king orders a talentless Tang to perform for him, so Wukong pastes an "obedience sticker" on Tang to make copy his actions and perform stunts for the king.
 Wukong, however, goes too far and makes Tang slap the king continuously, who throws them all out.
 Tang orders Wukong to return and apologize, Wukong reveals that he slapped the king to make him reveal his true appearance as the Red Boy.
 Tang turns the Red Boy into a toy after a brief fight and gives it to Jiu Gong, releasing the true king of Biqiu from his cage under the throne.
 As a reward for helping him, the king presents them with a beautiful maiden, Felicity, to accompany them on their travels.
 As Felicity dances for them, Tang is reminded of his deceased lover, Duan.